 I’m disabled and sexy: self-love in the age of the selfie

 Recently I was featured in the Metro, in an article talking about self-love and body confidence when you have a disability.

-The article argued that women with disabilities mostly go unnoticed in the media and I would have to agree.
+The article argued that disabled women mostly go unnoticed in the media and I would have to agree.
 How often do you come across women or men, for that matter, with disabilities modeling clothes, for example?
 Almost never!
 Unless you specifically go searching for sexy disabled women, sexy disabled men or sexy disabled people.